HealthCareLA/HCLA-website/src/content/pages/providers.md

           hasBackground: true
         title: Trusted Network
         description: >-
-          o Health Care LA, IPA (HCLA IPA) works with a network of Federally Qualified Health Centers (FQHCs) and Community Health Centers (CHCs) that serve as the medical home to 600,000+ members.
+          HCLA IPA works with a network of health centers that serve as the medical home to 600,000+ members.
 We are the largest IPA in California devoted to the underserved patient community, and care for more Medi-Cal beneficiaries than any other Independent Physician Association in the entire state of California.
       - icon:
           src: /images/icon-better-selections.svg
           alt: better selections icon